jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 We live in unprecedented times.
 This generation more than ever has the opportunity to delay entering the workforce in order to develop skills.
-The tools and technology at our fingertips blows away anything available 20 years
+The tools and technology at our fingertips blow away anything available 20 years
 ago: laptops, mobile, online tutorials, search.
 Human potential is boundless, and it's a shame when anyone squanders the opportunity to learn.